amphioxus/snakemake_falco/README.md

 # Copy to web server

-After running the snakemake pipeline, reports are contained with each sample folder.
+After running the snakemake pipeline, reports are contained with each sample's data folder.
 They can be looked at by copying the html files to a local computer for viewing in a web browser.

-**TODO:** write a convenicence script that bulk-copies the html files of one library folder to a sub-folder within the  /var/www/html directory, which is accessible by the Apache2 server.
+**TODO:** write a convenicence script that bulk-copies the html files of one library folder to a sub-folder within the  */var/www/html* directory, which is accessible by the Apache2 server.